P05B0

 What P05B0 means

-P05B0 is stored when the ECM or brake control module detects that the voltage signal from brake pedal position sensor A is above the maximum expected threshold.
-In analog position sensors, a high circuit condition typically indicates an open in the signal or ground return circuit, causing the signal voltage to float toward the supply voltage, or an internally failed sensor producing an above-range output.
+P05B0 is stored when the control module detects that the voltage signal from brake pedal position sensor A is above the maximum expected threshold.
+In analog position sensors, a high circuit condition typically indicates an open in the signal or ground-return circuit, causing the signal to float toward the supply voltage, or an internally failed sensor producing an above-range output.

-The module monitors the sensor output during known pedal states (for example, pedal fully released at ignition-on) to establish a plausibility baseline.
+The module monitors the sensor output during known pedal states, such as pedal fully released at ignition-on, to establish a plausibility baseline.
 A consistently high reading that does not correspond to any valid pedal position triggers this fault.
-The safety systems that rely on accurate brake pedal position data, such as collision mitigation and adaptive cruise control, may be disabled while this fault is present.
+Safety systems that rely on accurate pedal data, such as collision mitigation and adaptive cruise control, may be disabled while the fault is present.

-Technicians should verify the sensor reference voltage and ground return circuit integrity before replacing the sensor.
-An open ground return wire is a common cause of a floating-high signal.
-The sensor connector and wiring harness routing near the brake pedal assembly should be carefully inspected for damage from wear or contact with moving parts.
+Technicians should verify the sensor reference voltage and the ground-return circuit before replacing the sensor, as an open ground return is a common cause of a floating-high signal.
+The sensor connector and harness routing near the brake pedal assembly should be carefully inspected for damage from wear or contact with moving parts.

 Common causes